Coronavirus: Which countries have confirmed cases? People across the world have been diagnosed with the virus, which originated in the Chinese city of Wuhan. - Welcome Qatar

 The patient is a 33-year-old man who lives in Munich and is an employee of a company where six of the people with previously confirmed cases work.

-The other infected person is a child of one of the employees.
+The other infected person is the child of one of the employees.

-India reported its first case of the coronavirus on January 30 in the southern state of Kerala, the government said in a statement.
+On February 2, a second positive case of the coronavirus was reported in India’s southern state of Kerala, the country’s health ministry said.

-The patient – a student at Wuhan University – has tested positive for the virus and is stable and in isolation at a hospital, the statement added.
+The patient is a young woman who returned to India from China on January 24.
+The first case, reported on January 30, was a student at Wuhan University who returned to Kerala.

 Italy – 2

-Doctors confirmed two Chinese tourists had tested positive for the coronavirus in Italy.
+Doctors confirmed on January 30 that two Chinese tourists had tested positive for the coronavirus in Italy.

 The tourists, reportedly husband and wife, were being held in isolation in the Spallanzani Infectious Diseases Institute in Rome.